yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Extensions/Hardware Wire Macro.md

 ### Bitwise Layout for Structs

-When attached to a struct, the bit-level contents are their data members arranged from LSB to MSB.
+When attached to a struct, the bit-level content of the represented wire is the concatenation of the contents of its data members arranged from LSB to MSB.
 The size of such a struct wire is the sum of all its data members.

 For example, the following struct has the following layout.